 Pet Gila monster bites Colorado man, who dies in what experts call a "rare event"

-The Jefferson County coroner has confirmed that a 34-year-old Colorado man died this past weekend, days after being bitten by one of his two pet Gila monsters.
+The Jefferson County coroner has confirmed that a 34-year-old Colorado man died this month, days after being bitten by one of his two pet Gila monsters.

 "I think this case highlights that any venomous animals should be respected," said Dr. Nick Brandehoff, a medical toxicologist and reptile expert with the Asclepius Snakebite Foundation, who was consulted on the Lakewood Gila monster case.